 Step 5: Mounting the Shelf

-here is a mounting tip I learned a while back.
 Take a piece of scrap wood and drill out your mounting holes.
-Then use that same scrap wood and mark the shelf and the wall.
-If carefully done it will line up every time.
+Then, use that same scrap wood and mark the shelf and the wall.
+If carefully done, it will line up every time.

 Step 6: The Final Touch

-Floating shelves are a great project for your home, not only do they look nice but saves you a ton of space.
+Floating shelves are a great project for your home.
+Not only do they look nice but they save a ton of space.
 You can use them for many things like displaying collectibles, photos or other decorations.